- Latin America

 On some evenings the rooms are comfortable with private bathrooms, whilst on other nights the accommodation is much more rustic with shared bathroom facilities.

 Below are the set dates.
-Additional dates may be possible for groups of 2 or more (not April, May or mid-October to mid-November).
+Additional dates may be possible for groups of 4 or more.
 Please enquire for details.

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|